mjsterling/T1A2/README.md

 The site also features:
 - Click-to-call and click-to-email buttons;
+- Links to Github, LinkedIn and Twitter;
-- 100% resizable responsiveness within an approximate aspect ratio range of 1/3 to 8/3;
+- 100% responsiveness within an approximate aspect ratio range of 1/3 to 8/3;
-- An optional dark mode that uses `localStorage` to persist between pages;
+- An optional dark mode that uses `localStorage` to persist between pages and sessions.

+## Sitemap

+The site has a single-level horizontal structure which enables ease of navigation.
+Each page is accessible from each other page.

+### Home <-> Bio <-> Resum&eacute; <-> Projects <-> Blog

+## Screenshots

+## Target&nbsp;Audience

+This site is intended for use by industry recruiters and the general public - I will be creating a QR code for it to put on matching-themed business cards, as well as a link to it on my LinkedIn page.

+## Tech&nbsp;Stack

+The site was built using HTML, CSS and JavaScript, and deployed using Netlify.

 ### &copy; Matthew Sterling 2021